DmitriiKholodov/exmo.me-api/README.md

-# wex.nz-javascript-api
+# exmo.me-api javascript
-getting data from public wex.nz api to your project
+getting data from public exmo.me api to your project